 Surface films result when insoluble substances enter the pond.
 These substances come from a variety of physical, chemical, or biological sources.

-1) Pollen and atmospheric dust are common causes of surface films.
+1) Pollen and atmospheric dust are common causes of surface films, especially in the spring and fall.
 As trees and other plants flower in the spring, the resulting pollen can coat not only the pond, but just about every other surface in the neighborhood.
-Spring showers wash pollen into ponds where it floats and forms a yellow-green surface film.
+Many trees such as pines and oaks are wind pollinated and broadcast large volumes of pollen into the air.
+Spring showers wash pollen into ponds where it floats and forms a yellow-green surface film that tends to dissipate within a few weeks.
 The condition may recur in the fall.

-2) Films also are formed by the growth of certain kinds of blue-green algae (See section on Planktonic Algae).
+2) Films also are formed by the growth of certain kinds of blue-green algae, a particularly bad form of algae to have in a pond (See section on Planktonic Algae).
 Films formed by blue-green algae are usually bright green and form swirls and bands as they move over the pond with the wind.
 On rare occasion the pond may develop a bright red or blood red film which is the result of the growth of "red algae."

 3) Hydrocarbons and oils are usually the other source of surface films in ponds.
 Oils are produced naturally by the decay of leaves, algae and organic matter, but these oils behave differently from cooking oil or motor oil.
 To determine if the oil sheen you see on your pond is from a natural organic source, poke it with a stick.
 If it is from the decay of leaves and other organics, it will most likely crack and shatter like a thin layer of glass and will not reform as the stick is removed.
 If it reforms or does not shatter, it is likely from automotive or cooking oils that have washed into the pond.

 4) Finally, surface films may be the result of insoluble compounds in the soil.
-Soil-based films usually accompany muddy water and will dissipate as the muddy water clears.
+Soil-based films usually accompany muddy water, are similar in color and will dissipate as the muddy water clears.
+Eliminating the cause of the muddy water will usually eliminate this type of surface film.

 How are surface films removed from ponds?